The Idiot (album): Influence and legacy

 Although reviewers consider The Idiot good in its own right, Pop's fans have criticized the album as unrepresentative of his repertoire and as evidence of his being "co-opted" by Bowie for the latter's own ends.
 In his contemporary review of the record, Riegel comments, "As the star of The Idiot ...
 Iggy Pop seems more under David Bowie's manipulative thumb than ever before, a condition that can be taken as positive or negative."
 Furthermore, Jones described it as his "second favorite David Bowie album".
 When reviewing Lust for Life, Pete Makowski of Sounds magazine felt The Idiot suffered from "being a part of Bowie's come down," calling it "a Low disco platter".
 O'Leary considers The Idiot a Bowie album just as much as a Pop one.
 Although Bowie's "Berlin Trilogy" is said to consist of Low, "Heroes", and Lodger (1979), O'Leary argues the true "Berlin Trilogy" consists of The Idiot, Low, and "Heroes", with Lust for Life a "supplement" and Lodger an "epilogue".
 Bowie himself later admitted:

 Poor [Iggy], in a way, became a guinea pig for what I wanted to do with sound.
 I didn't have the material at the time, and I didn't feel like writing at all.
 I felt much more like laying back and getting behind someone else's work, so that album was opportune, creatively.

 Pop performed songs from The Idiot during the Lust for Life tour in late 1977.

 Bowie later re-worked "Sister Midnight" with new lyrics as "Red Money" on Lodger, while his version of "China Girl" on Let's Dance (1983) became a major hit.

 Siouxsie Sioux of Siouxsie and the Banshees described The Idiot as a "re-affirmation that our suspicions were true – the man was a genius and what a voice!
 The sound and production is so direct and uncompromised."
 The album has been cited as a major influence on post-punk, industrial, and gothic rock artists, including Depeche Mode, Nine Inch Nails, and Joy Division.
 The album particularly influenced Joy Division, who formed in the months between the releases of Low and The Idiot.
-Their debut album Unknown Pleasures (1979) drew heavily on the "industrial soundscapes" and "relentless percussion" of tracks like "Nightclubbing" and "Mass Production", also noting that The Idiot was still playing on the turntable of the band's singer Ian Curtis when he was found having died by suicide in 1980.
+Their debut album Unknown Pleasures (1979) drew heavily on the "industrial soundscapes" and "relentless percussion" of tracks like "Nightclubbing" and "Mass Production".
+Ian Curtis killed himself whilst listening to The Idiot.

 In addition, Seabrook cites "Mass Production" as an influence on modern alternative rock acts like the Smashing Pumpkins and Radiohead.
 In 2011, Killing Joke's Youth described The Idiot as one of his 13 favorite albums.
 Pitchfork later ranked The Idiot number 96 in its list of the 100 Best Albums of the 1970s in 2004.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.